 The two most serious types of aneurysms are aortic and brain aneurysms.
 Although less common, a brain aneurysm is a bulge in an artery in your brain that could become life-threatening should it rupture.
 Most brain aneurysms are discovered in people ages 35 to 60 and are slightly more common in women than men.

 The decision to treat an unruptured aneurysm depends on a number of factors, including the type, location and size of the aneurysm, your age and general health and risks of treatment.
 Small, unruptured aneurysms that appear to pose little risk of rupture, may not need to be treated.
-The Nebraska Medical Center offers several new and cutting edge treatment options to treat aneurysms which are described below.
+Nebraska Medicine offers several new and cutting edge treatment options to treat aneurysms which are described below.
 It is important to discuss your options with your physician.
 A more detailed discussion on aneurysms follows.

 Aneurysms are commonly classified based on shape, multiplicity, size and symptomatic factors.
 Below is a chart of aneurysm classifications and a clarifying description: